 Gifts of stock and bonds are welcomed; however, these gifts require special planning and consultation with your financial advisor.
-The University recommends that donors who have decided to make a gift of stock contact Scott Sivley, Vice President of University Advancement & Student Affairs at 310-577-3000 for transfer instructions.
+The University recommends that donors who have decided to make a gift of stock contact Brandon Blair, Director of Development & External Affairs, at 310-577-3000 ext.
+139.

 Trusts and Life Income Plans

 The Charitable Gift Annuity offers a way to make a significant gift to Yo San University while continuing to provide for your own future.
 In exchange for making an irrevocable gift of cash or securities, you or the person you designate will receive fixed annual payments for life.